sgunnery/Hello-World/README.md

 # Hello-World
-For CS50 - Lesson 1
+For CS50 - Lesson 1;
-Trying to do CS50 at 65
+Trying to do CS50 at 65;
-Trying pullreq again
+Trying pullreq again;
-Need to save changes as new branch file
+Need to save changes as new branch file;